Is it a Ding, or is it a Dent?

 The main difference between a dent and a ding is the size of the damage.
 Typically, a ding is defined as a depression a centimetre or less in diameter.
 Also characteristic of a ding, is that there is no paint chipping or exposed metal.
 Dings are considered to be pretty insignificant.
 Typical causes of dings are run-ins with shopping carts, the door of an adjacently parked vehicle, and small road debris kicked up by passing vehicles.

-Especially this time of year, hail is a very common cause of dings.
+In some parts of the country, hail is a very common cause of dings.
 The biggest problem with dings caused by hail is that they rarely come in ones or twos; usually if your vehicle has been damaged by hail, you will see dozens of impacts.
-The good news is that usually hail dings are small, and can be repaired with pointless dent repair.
+The good news is threefold: usually hail dings are small, they can be repaired with paintless dent repair, and we don’t get many big hailstorms in Victoria, BC.

 Dents could be considered the big brother of dings.
 Dents will be bigger than dings, and usually you will see chipped away paint and exposed metal.
 This exposed metal is vulnerable to rust, so it needs to be fixed very quickly.
 Big dents can also hide significant damage, like damaged sensors or other electronics, and should be checked out be a professional as soon as you can.